 When the serosa has been removed from the cow, it's cut into long ribbons.
 The serosa ribbons then go through a lengthy wet cleaning process.
 This is bathing the ribbons to remove impurities without harming the collagen gently.
-Some manufacturers also use a light bleaching process to remove some of the orange colour.
+Some manufacturers also use a light bleaching process to remove some orange colours.

-One the serosa has been washed, they then undergo a thorough quality control to ensure they are up to scratch.
+Once the serosa has been washed, they undergo a thorough quality control to ensure they are up to scratch.
 It is also at this stage that different colours can be added, which is why you can see red, black and other coloured natural gut on the market.

 If the ribbons pass through quality control, they are bound together in tension racks and are left to dry.
 The drying process is a lengthy process that takes several days and is done in a climate-controlled room for consistency.